sandypockets/epic-remark/README.md

 ## `calculateReadingTime`
 Estimates the reading time of the provided markdown content.
 The calculation is based on a standard words-per-minute metric, which can be adjusted via options.
 The reading time is returned in minutes, offering a quick overview of the content length.

+## `embed`
+Embeds content from external sources, such as YouTube videos and GitHub gists with simple syntax like `!embed https://your-embed-url.com/`

 ### Notes
 Processed markdown always returns auto-linked URLs.
 This means that if you have a URL in your markdown, it will be converted to a clickable link.